21

 • tourist recommendations around the hotel to help them plan their stay

-To maximise access to information and make life easier for the customer, some information can also be sent by SMS or instant messaging: the hotel address, the link for online check-in, confirmation of service orders (late check-out, taxi, room service, restaurant, etc.), important reminders (check-in/out time, order delivery, etc.)...
+To maximise access to information and make life easier for the guest, some information can also be sent by SMS or instant messaging: the hotel address, the link for online check-in, confirmation of service orders (late check-out, taxi, room service, restaurant, etc.), important reminders (check-in/out time, order delivery, etc.)...

 Criteria using customised forms and notifications: